OUR BUILT HERITAGE AND THE STORIES OF THE PEOPLE BEHIND THEM

 Established August 2022

-The built heritage of Whitehorse is under threat
+The built heritage of the City Whitehorse is under threat

-The built heritage of Whitehorse is a statement of its character and culture.
-It's intrinsic value is not just in its acceptance and acknowledgment of the areas history but is vital in developing a comprehensive, diverse and mature future for the residents of Whitehorse.
+The built heritage of the City of Whitehorse is a statement of its character and culture.
+Its intrinsic value is not just in its acceptance and acknowledgment of the area's history but is vital in developing a comprehensive, diverse and mature future for the residents of the City of Whitehorse.

 In formulating the ‘Whitehorse City Council, Council Plan 2021 -2025 Year One’ the community consultation found that What We Love included 'Our respect for our local history and heritage' and 'Our heritage housing and neighbourhood character'.